... Moiré & Bezel Ring

 Alibris

-Title keyword: moire Author keyword: oster Theta (we believe) and Kappa (for sure) had its "spider" moiré cut from a loose-sheet advertising insert that came with the 1964 book (and printed on the same matte paper stock).
+Title keyword: moire Author keyword: oster Kappa had its "spider" moiré cut from another loose page advertising insert that came with the 1964 book (and printed on the same matte paper stock).
 It is an exact duplicate image of page 74 in the 1965 and 1966 Edmund Scientific catalogs (>> at right), but with a few superficial differences.
-These '64 book ad inserts are today a scarcity amongst an already rare book, but the smaller catalogs, whose "spider" pattern is nearly identical, can be found often and inexpensively enough on eBay using the keywords edmund scientific catalog: If you don't have the time to wait months or years for exactly what you need to come around, plus the big bucks usually needed to win the bid on the rare items, we provide each moiré pattern in a high-resolution image scanned or created directly from the original materials.
+These '64 book ad inserts are today a scarcity amongst an already rare book, but the smaller catalogs, whose "spider" pattern is nearly identical, can be found often and inexpensively enough on eBay using the keywords edmund scientific catalog.
+3) Theta had a pattern formed from two sample prismatic sheets attached to a loose page advertising insert within the "Experimenter's Moiré Kit with Booklet (Stock No. 70718)" titled "Multi-Lensed Thermoplastic Sheeting."
+So sadly rare that ours could easily be one of the last surviving pristine samples in the world.
+If you don't have the time to wait months or years for exactly what you need to come up for sale, plus the big bucks usually needed to win the bid, we provide each moiré pattern in a high-resolution image scanned or created directly from the original materials.
 The pattern circles for the dummy comms were cut from the moiré book's pages to around 1.09" in diameter, with most (Epsilon so far is a lone inexplicable exception) scribed by Wah with a compass circle cutter.
-Print your own moiré images: The below images are links to the full jpg files, saved at maximum size (10 out of 12) to preserve the image quality.
-Each is at full true size at 1200 dpi, cropped to fit a moiré bezel with a little extra to go under the bezel's lip.
+Print your own moiré images: The below images are links to the full-sized files, most saved at 1200 dpi, and cropped to fit under the bezel's lip.
 On each where it is necessary you will find the word "TOP" in tiny print to indicate the proper orientation.
 The hero Pattern #4s have the necessary offset built in.
 Unfortunately, even though the four files for the Pattern #4 immediately below are exact mathematical reproductions and will look beautiful when enlarged on your screen, your printer, even if a pro-grade laser or inkjet on the best papers, cannot faithfully print those narrowing lines right at the center.
-It tends to both smudge and darken around the black dot, even at 1200 (or 2400) dpi printer settings.
+They tend to both smudge and darken around the black dot, even at 1200 (or 2400) dpi printer settings.
 While there is nothing we can do about improving the output of your printer, we have created a special file that you can bring to a local commercial printer, provided they have the proper machinery, to produce a perfectly sharp HD version.
-See the link below on the subject. |
+See the link below on the subject: |

 ||